 In terms of achievements related to the environment and sustainable development, we have taken concrete steps in the past year by continuing to advance our action plan.

 Before I conclude, I would like to extend my heartfelt thanks to all board members for their solidarity, professionalism, and commitment to the Port’s reputation and to its sound management and growth.
 The Board of Directors and its committees met 22 times in 2020.
 We also enthusiastically approved and implemented the strategic directions in collaboration with the management team.

 I would also like to acknowledge the outstanding work of all QPA employees, whose constant dedication and expertise were once again remarkable during this very disruptive year.

 I would also like to point out the great collaboration that takes place on a daily basis and the critical work done by the users and partners involved in Québec City’s port environment.

-I’d also like to thank President and CEO Mario Girard for his trust, his can-do attitude, and his responsible management of the Québec Port Authority.
+I would also like to thank the President and CEO, the tireless Mario Girard, for his extraordinary determination, his will to take us further and his responsible governance of the organization.

 Many thanks to the entire team for the admirable work and accomplishments in 2020, for their amazing ability to adapt and for the optimism instilled since the beginning of this year.